Financial-Times/dotcom-page-kit/packages/anvil-ui-bootstrap/README.md

 }
 ```

-The bootstrap function accepts an object of [options](#options) used to configure the scripts to load and serialize any data required by your client-side code.
+The bootstrap function accepts an object of [options](#options) used to configure which scripts to load.

 ## Options